Western Sydney University

-Western Sydney University, formerly the University of Western Sydney, is an Australian multi-campus university in the Greater Western region of Sydney, Australia.
+Western Sydney University, formerly the University of Western Sydney, is an Australian multi-campus public research university in the Greater Western region of Sydney, New South Wales, Australia.

 The university in its current form was founded in 1989 as a federated network university with an amalgamation between the Nepean College of Advanced Education and the Hawkesbury Agricultural College.
 The Macarthur Institute of Higher Education was incorporated in the university in 1989.
 In 2001, the University of Western Sydney was restructured as a single multi-campus university rather than as a federation.
 In 2015, the university underwent a rebranding which resulted in a change in name from the University of Western Sydney to Western Sydney University.
-It is a provider of undergraduate, postgraduate, and higher research degrees with campuses in Bankstown, Blacktown, Campbelltown, Hawkesbury, Liverpool, Parramatta, and Penrith.
+It is a provider of undergraduate, postgraduate, and higher research degrees with campuses in Bankstown, Blacktown, Campbelltown, Hawkesbury, Liverpool, Parramatta, Penrith, and Surabaya.

-In 2022, it was ranked in the top 201–250 in the world and jointly 11th in Australia, while being ranked 1st globally in the impact ranking as per the Times Higher Education World University Rankings.

 History

-Foundation and early years
+Foundation and early years (1988–1990s)

 The university consists of an amalgamation of campuses, each with their own unique and individual history.
 In 1891, the Hawkesbury campus was established as an agricultural college by the NSW Agricultural Society.
 At Parramatta, Western Sydney University owns and has renovated the Female Orphan School building, the foundation stone of which was laid by Governor Lachlan Macquarie in 1813.

-In 1987, the New South Wales Labor government planned to name the university Chifley University, after the former Labor Prime Minister, Ben Chifley.
+In 1987, the New South Wales Labor government planned to name the university Chifley University, after the former Labor prime minister, Ben Chifley.
 However, in 1989, a new Liberal government reversed this decision and controversially named it the University of Western Sydney.

-In 1989, teachers' colleges and Colleges of Advanced Education in Sydney's western suburbs were given university status under the University of Western Sydney Act of 1988.
+In 1989, teachers' colleges and Colleges of Advanced Education in Sydney's western suburbs were given university status under the University of Western Sydney Act 1988.
 The 1990s saw the federation of three education providers: UWS Nepean, UWS Hawkesbury, and UWS Macarthur.
-1989 was the year the Hawke federal labour government introduced HECS, the Higher Education Contribution Scheme.
 The university has a legislative basis in NSW state legislation with the passing of the University of Western Sydney Act 1997, which also empowers the university to make by-laws affecting the operation of the university.
-In 2000, in order to reduce administrative expenses and duplication of courses offered by the inner Sydney universities and to eliminate competition between Western Sydney University member institutions, Western Sydney University became one multi-campus university.